Push your knowledge of the craft further by learning about all types of chart lines, the role it plays, and the meaning it holds for you.

 Two types of hard aspects are called squares and oppositions and they represent relationships that seem anywhere from tense to nearly impossible.

-Of course, hard aspects aren’t necessarily “bad,” Where there is friction there is the spark to grow, and where there is agreement there can also be stagnation.
+Of course, these aspects aren’t necessarily “bad,” Where there is friction there is the spark to grow, and where there is agreement there can also be stagnation.

 It just depends on how you work with what you have!

-One last vital birth chart line to understand is the degree line.
+One last vital style of astrology chart line to understand is the degree lines, or marks.

 In Western Astrology, astrological charts are circular.
 And, as you learned in geometry class, circles are measured in degrees.